Sweeping starts every spring between April and May, weather permitting. Arterial roads are swept first followed by residential streets.

-As our sweepers make their rounds in the city, Cars parked on narrow roads may need to move for a few hours while we complete our work.
-If your street is affected, you’ll see a sign posted a couple days in advance, so you have time to find a temporary, alternate parking spot.
+As our sweepers make their rounds in the city, cars parked on narrow roads may need to move for a few hours while we complete our work.
+If your street is affected, you’ll see a sign posted a couple of days in advance, so you have time to find a temporary, alternate parking spot.

 If your car is parked on a street scheduled for sweeping, it will be towed.